shrikantbadwaik/sub-voyager-devvit/PRODUCT_ROADMAP.md

   - Average rating shown on card
   - Reviews visible in detail view
   - Filter by rating
+- **Photo Galleries**
+  - See all completion photos from other users
+  - Gallery view in expedition detail
+  - Sort by recency or popularity
+  - Like/react to user photos
+  - "Featured photo" selected by community votes
 - **Quality Control**
   - Low-rated expeditions flagged for review
   - Creator notified of low ratings